SamiranDas1311/OGD/README.md

 the correct day ordering.
 In the test set, the images are scrambled.

 This competition asks you order the scrambled images in the test set.
 This is anticipated to be a challenging task.
 Some locations will provide very little evidence of changes from day to day.
 Other locations will have subtle changes that hint at an ordering, such as parked or moving vehicles, differences in bodies of water, or changes in shadows.
 On account of the difficulty, you may use both manual and computer-based analysis in this competition.

 File/Folder descriptions

-For convenience, we have provided both lossless, highquality images (train/test) as well as the same images in a compressed jpeg format (train_sm/test_sm). train - 8-bit tif images of the training set train_sm - compressed (lossy) jpegs of the training set test - 8-bit tif images of the test set
+For convenience, we have provided both lossless, high-quality images (train/test) as well as the same images in a compressed jpeg format (train_sm/test_sm). train - 8-bit tif images of the training set train_sm - compressed (lossy) jpegs of the training set test - 8-bit tif images of the test set